Skip to content

 32-knob mini-grid

 Map of all 32 knobs; the framed cell is your current selection.
 Left half = knobs 1–16, right half = 17–32.
-Turning the encoder opens the full Knobs Grid name list.
+Press Press Back (short) Back to open the full Knobs Grid name list.

 3